100 grams of powdered sugar in spoons. Volume of a tablespoon in ml. A teaspoon of sugar: calorie content

 2. 1 dec. l. equal to 10 g of sand, and full with a slide - 15 g.

 It is important to remember that, in addition to granulated sugar, powder is sometimes used in recipes.
-If you cook it yourself at home, cubes of refined sugar will help you measure the required amount with high accuracy and without weights.
+If you prepare it yourself at home, cubes of refined sugar will help you measure the required amount with high accuracy and without scales.

-The weight of one is 5 g, and the full one is 1 tsp. contains about 8 g of powder.
-If measurements are taken in milliliters without the help of scales, then 100 g of granulated sugar is contained in 109 ml, and powder - in 139 ml.
+The weight of one is 5 g, and the full weight is 1 tsp. contains about 8 g of powder.
+If you measure in milliliters without using a scale, then 100 g of granulated sugar is contained in 109 ml, and powder - in 139 ml.

 Measurement standard